 Proposal Review All applications are evaluated using a two-tier review process.
-The first tier is a pre-screening process by the AIC team to determine technical appropriateness and feasibility.
-The panel will determine whether: (1) the experimental design suits the capabilities of the AIC instruments; (2) the need for the AIC instrument is technically justified; and (3) the specimens can be safely handled by Janelia's capacity (we can only receive and handle up to BSL2 samples).
+The first tier is a pre-screening process by the AIC team to determine if (1) the experimental design matches the capabilities of the AIC instruments; (2) the need for the AIC instrument is technically justified; and (3) specimens can be safely handled at Janelia.
 The second tier is a peer review of applications against established criteria for determining scientific merit.
-The panel includes representatives from Janelia Research Campus and the Gordon and Betty Moore Foundation, as well as invited extramural imaging experts.
+The panel includes representatives from Janelia Research Campus, as well as invited extramural imaging experts.
 Review Criteria Does the proposed project have the potential to yield novel and significant information?
 Does answering the experimental question require the use of the AIC instruments, or can it be addressed with commercially available imaging technologies?
-Is the proposal well-designed and sufficiently focused to be completed efficiently within a reasonable amount of time?
+Is the experimental plan well-designed and sufficiently focused to be completed efficiently within a reasonable amount of time?
 Are the visiting scientists' background, productivity, and expertise appropriate to accomplish the proposed work with the assistance of the AIC scientists?
-Personnel It is strongly encouraged that the lab head be present for a portion of the visit.
-All other visiting personnel must have a specified role in the experiment(s) and a letter from their lab head describing their ability to accomplish that role.
-The panel will evaluate how the designated visitor will help in accomplishing the goals of the proposal with the full assistance of AIC scientists.
-If the lab head cannot be present, it would be imperative that the visiting personnel have sufficient experience working independently.
-Budget Janelia will provide on-site housing at no charge.
-The applicant should confirm that they are able to support travel and food costs for the personnel who will visit the Janelia campus to perform the experiment(s).
+Personnel Lab heads are strongly encouraged to be present for a portion of the visit.
+All other visiting personnel must have a specified role in the experiment(s).
+Non-lab heads (including students) may act as the main proposal applicants.
+However, a letter is required from their lab head describing their ability to accomplish that role.
+The panel will evaluate how the designated visitors will help in accomplishing the goals of the proposal with the full assistance of AIC scientists.
+If the lab head cannot be experience working independently.